itsthebrandonc/SimpsonsStreamer_ChromeExt/README.md

 - Unchecked runtime.lastError: The page keeping the extension port is moved into back/forward cache, so the message channel is closed.
 - Big thanks to https://thomaspark.co/
 - The pause to sync is not being held until the second timeout, possibly due to the button presses happening before the first timeout.
-- Scale the json data up to all of season 1 to test calculations
+- Catch user trying to skip around and trigger sync.
+- Visual indicator that syncing is in progress.
+- Grab info for all episodes.

 ---
 ## Changelog